joseph-a-tate/Clustered-Fungi/README.md

 ### Project Summary
 I will be using this project to improve and showcase my skills.
 It will utilize GNS3 to emulate the networks I build.
 Throughout this readme I will detail and log all of the capabilities of my fictional company network.
 I hope that it is both informative and entertaining!
 Please reach out to me if you have any questions or concerns!

+CHECK ON PROJECTS to see a live tracker of what I'm doing!

 ### Clustered-Fungi
 This company will sell vegetation to other mushrooms around the country of Goo.
 It will have three remote offices, each responsible for a range of different tasks.
 > Office 1: Truffle Branch